The kids are on vacation from school, and you’re taking time off from work. That’s what summer is all about.

-In many parts of the country, people and pooches spend all winter and spring cooped up indoors.
-That means you will want to spend every possible moment outside this summer.
-Build a dog obstacle course, and you and your pup can get a little exercise in the fresh air.
+In many parts of the country, people and pooches spend all winter and much of the spring cooped up indoors.
+If you can’t wait to spend every possible moment outside this summer, build a dog obstacle course, and you and your pup can get a little exercise in the fresh air.

-Cesar’s Way offers a few tips for building such a course on a budget.
-The DIY Network has more detailed instructions for a three-part agility course featuring a climbing wall, teeter-totter and weave sticks.
+Cesar’s Way, the website of dog behaviorist Cesar Millan, offers a few tips for building such a course on a budget.
+The DIY Network has detailed instructions for a three-part agility course featuring a climbing wall, teeter-totter and weave sticks.

 3. Whip up some ‘pupsicles’

 After all that running around, your pup is probably ready for a “pop.”
 There are many types of frozen dog treats that can keep man’s best friend cool after a hot summer day of fun.

 A frozen treat is fine, but doesn’t your furry family member deserve to be with you as you hit the town?

 You can search for dog-friendly restaurants worldwide on BringFido.com, a self-described dog travel directory.
 You also can look up pup-friendly eateries in the U.S. and Canada on DogFriendly.com, which provides city guides and travel guides for dog owners.
 Bone appétit!

 Many states have seasonal camps geared toward having fun with your furry best friend.
 Examples include:

 - Camp Dogwood at Lake Delton, Wisconsin

 - Camp Unleashed at Mountain City, Georgia; Becket, Massachusetts; and Asheville, North Carolina